splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_resources.md

 Only when `SC4S_DEBUG_CONTAINER` is set to "no" (or completely unset) should systemd startup processing resume.

 ## Fix timezone
-Mismatch in TZ can ocur if SC4S and logHost are not in same TZ
+Mismatch in TZ can occur if SC4S and logHost are not in same TZ

 ```
 filename: /opt/sc4s/local/config/app_parsers/rewriters/app-dest-rewrite-fix_tz_something.conf